 Continue reading “A dog trip to Paris: a brief “Paris-chien” guide”

 On 13-14 August, Argo the dog and I travelled from London to Venice by train, via Folkestone, Calais and Paris.
 Being the two of us, I had prepared a very essential backpack (my other stuff would have been carried by my husband by plane).
 In addition, since tying Argo out of shops, restaurants, etc., was out of question, I figured that I would have to find dog friendly places where to buy food and drinks and toilets with room enough for us both.
-Considering that we had a few spare hours in Paris before catching the next train from another station, I had also put together a Paris dog guide for our afternoon in the Ville Lumière (which I will publish in the next blog post).
+Considering that we had a few spare hours in Paris before catching the next train from another station, I had also put together a Paris dog guide for our afternoon in the Ville Lumière (you can find our “Paris-chien” guide in this blog post).

 In this post you will find 7 takeaways from our travel, followed by a review of our journey, with tips and information that hopefully will come in handy for your own trip.